0xj0hn/bodybuilder/README.md

 ## Can we be sponsor of your project?
-Yes definetaly :) see the toolbar, you'll find it (it's a button with a heart icon)
+Yes definetaly :) see the toolbar, you'll find it (it's a button with a heart icon which contains a sponsor text)